acend/microservices-lab/content/en/docs/01/_index.md

 Following Software is required to run the labs:

 * Java 11
+* Maven
-* Docker and Docker-Compose supporting at least version 3 of the compose format[^1].
+* Installed Docker Engine and Docker-Compose supporting at least version 3 of the compose format[^1].
 * Integrated Development Environment IDE.
 We do recommend [IntelliJ IDEA](https://www.jetbrains.com/idea/).
   * Or any other editor you are comfortable with for editing Java files.